Law careers

 Coroner

-You'll investigate deaths where the cause is unknown and decide a cause of death by looking at available information, talking with medical professionals or conducting a post-mortem.
+You'll investigate deaths where the cause is unknown and decide a cause by looking at available information, talking with medical professionals or conducting a post-mortem.
 Once the cause has been identified, you'll notify the registrar and write an official report, making recommendations for future cases.

 Some enter the profession as former barristers or medical doctors, with five or more years' experience.
-Because of this, the role draws high salaries - depending on your location, your starting salary could be as high as £85,000, rising to £115,000 and above for chief coroners.
+Because of this, the role draws high salaries - depending on your location, your starting salary could be as high as £85,000, rising to £115,000 and above for chief coroners

 Judge

-It's up to you to control trials and hearings in your courtroom.
+In the role it's up to you to control trials and hearings in your courtroom.
 You need to look at the evidence, interpret the law and make an impartial decision in favour of one of the parties.
 In criminal cases you'll also decide what sentence to give a defendant if they're convicted.

 Lecturer of law

 You can use your law degree and experience in the field to teach law at further or higher education level.
-This will involve additional study to qualify as a teacher or lecturer where you’ll plan lessons, research new topics, take classes explaining the complexities of the legal system, monitor and assess students work and set and mark exams among other duties.
+This requires additional study to qualify as a teacher or lecturer where you’ll plan lessons, research new topics, take classes explaining the complexities of the legal system, monitor and assess students work and set and mark exams among other duties.

 As your career progresses you may move into management or research.
 Find out more about the roles of further education teachers and higher education lecturers and learn more about the teacher training and education sector.

 It's your job to ensure the office runs smoothly by providing administrative support to solicitors and legal executives.
-You'll produce wills and contracts, accompany solicitors to court or police stations or deal with clients.
+You'll produce wills and contracts, accompany solicitors to court or police stations and deal with clients.

 The ability to type accurately and quickly, a good eye for detail and discretion are skills you'll need to succeed.